hanzoai/base-ha/README.md

 > **Tip**: Ensure all nodes are synchronized by verifying the logs or using the PocketBase admin interface.

+### Event Hooks on replica nodes

+On replica nodes (the nodes that users do not directly interact with), only the following events are triggered by the PocketBase event hooks system:

+- OnModelAfterCreateSuccess
+- OnModelAfterCreateError
+- OnModelAfterUpdateSuccess
+- OnModelAfterUpdateError
+- OnModelAfterDeleteSuccess
+- OnModelAfterDeleteError

+### Data replication conflict resolution

+By default, **PocketBase HA** uses a last-writer-wins approach for conflict resolution.
+You can modify the `ChangeSetInterceptor` to implement custom strategies tailored to your needs.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve this project.